Cantera/cantera-website/pages/compiling/installation-reqs.rst

   containing ``sphinx``, ``doxygen``, ``graphviz``, ``pip`` as well as all relevant items listed for the ``pip:`` entry in ``environment.yaml``.

-* (Cantera < 2.6 only) On previous Cantera versions, the build process requires configuration options ``boost_inc_dir`` and ``prefix`` (see `configuration options <https://cantera.org/compiling/configure-build.html>`__);
+* (Cantera < 2.6 only) On previous Cantera versions, the build process required configuration options ``boost_inc_dir`` and ``prefix`` (see `configuration options <https://cantera.org/compiling/configure-build.html>`__);
   starting with Cantera 2.6, these settings are detected automatically.